juiceboxint/breakpoint-events/README.md

 Make sure to set up event listeners before initializing jQuery Breakpoint Events.
 The `bp:xx:initial` event is triggered immediately upon initialization, so if an event listener is created after jQuery Breakpoint Events in your code, it won't detect that `initial` event for the breakpoint.

 There is not a way to do a "greater than" or "less than" comparison.
-If you want to attach an action to `md` and up, you'd do it as follows:
+If you want to attach an action to `md` and up, you'd want to attach the action to each event individually:

 ```javascript
 jQuery(window).on('bp:md bp:lg', function() {